zopefoundation/grokcore.annotation/README.txt

 ``deleteAnnotation(model, interface)``
    Look for the given annotation and delete it from the model.

+``LazyAnnotation``
+   Base class for an annotation.
+It only writes a database object when explicitly setting values on the lazy properties.

+``LazyAnnotationProperty``
+   Property implementation that works with ``LazyAnnotation``.

 In addition, the ``grokcore.annotation`` package exposes the `grokcore.component`_ API.

 .. _grokcore.component: http://pypi.python.org/pypi/grokcore.component